-- Under federal requirements of recognized accrediting agencies, the Commission must visit a new location within six months of the start of operations. - The Commission must visit additional locations that offer 50% or more of a program to verify that the personnel, facilities, and resources claimed at the time of the Substantive Change Proposal are present. - Institutions undergoing changes in ownership, control, and/or legal status are visited within six months of the implementation of the change. - If the institution is not due for an external evaluation within two years of the approval of the substantive change, an on-site evaluation or other review may be required by the Commission. - The Commission may also choose to visit additional locations, for example, when there is rapid growth in the number of such locations.
+- Under federal requirements of recognized accrediting agencies, the Commission must visit a new location within six months of the start of operations. - The Commission must visit additional locations that offer 50% or more of a program to verify that the educational quality, personnel, facilities, and resources claimed at the time of the Substantive Change Proposal are present. - Institutions undergoing changes in ownership, control, and/or legal status are visited within six months of the implementation of the change. - If the institution is not due for a comprehensive evaluation within two years of the approval of the substantive change, an on-site evaluation or other review may be required by the Commission. - The Commission may also choose to visit additional locations, for example, when there is rapid growth in the number of such locations.

 The visit will be conducted by one of the following: A member or members of the Commission staff; a member of the Commission staff and a member of the Committee on Substantive Change or other Commissioner, a member of Commission staff and a programmatic expert from a member institution.
+The visiting team will consist of academic and administrative evaluators.
 The size of the visiting team will be a function of the complexity and size of the site and proposed change.
 The staff member will serve as chair of the team.
 The visiting team will focus on the content of the original Substantive Change Proposal and any updated information requested by Commission staff prior to the visit, as well as any stated concerns of the Committee on Substantive Change.